 "Slow the injection of truth.
 Insert the needle of truth into my vein, into my brain, slowly.
 First, hold the needle upright.
 Squeeze out any air.
 Leave only the clear, the liquid, the truth.
 Inject me slowly.
 I want to watch that crystal clarity enter my vein.
 The truth, too fast, could only scare me.
 Inject me slowly, or quickly watch me die."

-Admittedly, it's a little over-the-top, but it captures the feelings I had at that time confronting the absolute fact that I was an alcoholic in utter denial of the reality I was trying to process.
-Confront.
-Confront.
-Confront.
-My addiction to alcohol was a brutal truth separate from the glamorization of alcohol in our culture.
-I was an addict, addicted to alcohol, which in many ways is no different than a heroin addict is addicted to using heroin.
-I chose in this one short expression of my feelings to confront the cold, hard truth of my alcohol abuse.
+My addiction to alcohol was a brutal truth, separate from the glamorization of alcohol in our culture.
+I was an addict, addicted to alcohol.
 Stopping drinking, staying stopped, learning to deal with it, was truly an internal confrontation.
 Complete acceptance accrued over time.

 Calling myself an alcoholic felt like a deadly admission that rattled me to the core for a long time.
-I was surprised at the objections of how I had expressed it in the passage above.
-It was perhaps insensitive on my part, but the world is insensitive, I thought.
-"Poor me" was in the mix, too.
+"Poor me."
 Self-pity, doubt, fear, a volatile mix of emotions.

-Dead or alive, people like Marilyn Monroe and the Queen of England are garnering another day sober somewhere, in AA, NA, Group & Individual Therapy, Smart Recovery and more.
+Dead or alive, people of all ages are garnering another day sober somewhere: in AA, NA, Group & Individual Therapy, Smart Recovery and more.
 My hat is off to anyone anywhere who finds another day clean and sober.
 We, the men and women in recovery, strive daily to right our rudders on our clean and sober ships.

-I hope everyone reading this is TRIGGERED to remain on the path of recovery and not revert to old behaviors.
-And please note, this time, I will not post this remembrance in any media that may find it objectionable.
+I hope everyone reading this is TRIGGERED to remain on the path of recovery and not revert to their old behaviors.

-Chill.
-Strive on.
-I'm next in line for my Covid-19 vaccine, socially-distanced, close, close to acceptance of whatever comes my way.
-Sober.
-Today.
+Socially distanced, close, close to acceptance of whatever comes my way.

 Passages in quotes are excerpted from my Autobiographical Fiction, ALL DRINKING ASIDE: The Destruction, Deconstruction & Reconstruction of an Alcoholic Animal